refined-github/refined-github/readme.md

 ### New Features

-- Copy canonical link to file when [the `y` hotkey](https://help.github.com/articles/getting-permanent-links-to-files/) is used
+- Copy canonical link to file when [the <kbd>y</kbd> hotkey](https://help.github.com/articles/getting-permanent-links-to-files/) is used
 - Supports indenting with the tab key in textareas like the comment box (<kbd>Shift</kbd> <kbd>Tab</kbd> for original behavior)
 - [Uses the pull request title as commit title when merging with 'Squash and merge'](https://github.com/sindresorhus/refined-github/issues/276)